 - Reads: number of reads of the surf page

-- Leads: number of leads generated from that chapter (you will only see leads from chapters other than the back page if you gated your content)
+- Sign-ups: number of sign-ups generated from that chapter (you will only see sign-ups from chapters other than the back page if you gated your content)

 - Shares: shares generated from that chapter via immerse widgets or from the top of the surf page (tip: hover over the shares with your mouse to see where the shares were made)